 - They have a history of good performance evaluations.

-- They have positive rapport with co-workers and those receiving services.
+- They have a positive rapport with co-workers and those receiving services.

 - They demonstrate strong problem-solving and communication skills.